AugustusClient/Augustus-Wiki/src/content/docs/fun/spammer.md

 Puts Augustus on Top! with nothing at the End

 ## Misc
-Spammer can be configured with Custom Messaged by typing .spammer TheTextIWantToGetSpammed
+Spammer can be configured with the mode “Custom”.
+With that mode you can spam your custom message by typing .spammer [your message]